NetherWiki/nether/skyshale/prototheism/index.md

 # Worldview
 ## Rationality
-Prototheism is described as a rational religion and as humanistic and nihilistic.
+Prototheism is described as a rationalistic religion and as humanistic and nihilistic.
 Prototheists believe that in the existence of an objective shared reality that is knowable through science and reject the supernatural, including the existence of a personal God.
 They seek to extinguish all forms of delusion through education, including non-conceptual delusions.
 They believe that absence of evidence implies evidence of absence and embrace [Bayesianism](https://www.lesswrong.com/posts/AN2cBr6xKWCB8dRQG/what-is-bayesianism).